The Literacy Matters Board of Directors and Advisors

 Marc Dispensa, Advisor & Chief Technology Officer

-Marc leads development of the Monkey Doodle instructional program for Literacy Matters.
+Marc leads development of the Mighty Doodle instructional program for Literacy Matters.

 With over 15 years of experience in technology, Marc found his calling as an expert in Marketing Services and AdTech.
 Marc built and grew NetGI, a BI platform for the media industry that was acquired in 2007 by IPG’s Mediabrands.
 Marc later founded Irgonomic, a digital marketing and technology company serving some of the world’s largest advertisers, which he later sold to Magnet 360.
 Most recently, Marc is the Founder and CTO of Equals 3 Media, a business whose vision is to transform the world of marketing through cognitive intelligence.